Sport in Greece: Fencing

 Fencing used to be popular in Greece in the late 19th century and early 20th century.
 Greek fencers won Olympic medals in the first Olympic Games in Athens.
 These include Leonidas Pyrgos, Ioannis Georgiadis gold, Tilemachos Karakalos silver and Periklis Pierrakos-Mavromichalis bronze.

-Field Hockey

-There is a depiction of a hockey-like game from 200 BC in Ancient Greece when the game may have been called "Κερητίζειν" ("kerētízein") because it was played with a horn ("κέρας" in Greek) and a ball-like object.
-Despite the possible ancient origin of the sport, field hockey is regaining in popularity in modern Greece.
-It was introduced in the country by Panathinaikos A.O. in the early 20th century, but a national championship was organized much later, in 1994.

 Futsal

 Futsal in Greece was active less than three decades.
 The first fields of this sport appeared in the early of 1990s and initially they served the amusement and the recreation of adults.
 Soon, the sport becomes more organised and the first official championship held at the late of 1990s, concretely in the season 1997–98.
 The official Championship, Cup and the national teams are regulated by Hellenic Football Federation.
 Just after, in 1999 the Panhellenic Association of Futsal Clubs (Πανελλήνια Ενωση Ποδοσφαιρικών Σωματείων Σάλας) was established.
 Now, the championship held with the participation of ten teams.

 Handball

-Handball is a less popular, but growing team sport in Greece.
+Handball is considered among the five major olympic team sports in Greece, but it is less popular than football, basketball, volleyball and water polo.
+However, it is a growing team sport in Greece.
 The Greece men's national handball team finished 6th out of 24 teams in the 2005 World Men's Handball Championship, in their first (and so far only) time competing.
 In the 2004 Summer Olympics, Greece finished 6th.
 Greece finished 4th out of 6 teams in Group B, with wins over Brazil men's national handball team and Egypt men's national handball team, before losing in the quarterfinals to eventual gold medalists Croatia men's national handball team, and then beating South Korea men's national handball team, before losing to France men's national handball team.
+In 2024 Greece men's national handball team was qualified for the first time for the European Men's Handball Championship.